ComfyUI Review

 $20/month

-Standard raises runtime to 30 minutes per workflow and adds a much larger monthly credit pool with top-ups.
+Standard raises runtime limits and adds a much larger monthly credit pool.

 One thing to know before you start